dch42/bt/README.md

 # bt
-Script to quickly enable/disable Bluetooth on macOS.
-Compatible with bash or zsh.
+Script to quickly enable/disable Bluetooth on MacOS.

-## Installation
+## Installation 🔧

 Clone the repo and run `setup.sh`:
 ~~~